superzackx/CLIrdle/README.md

 ![CLIrdle demo gif](assets/CLIRdle_Video_yl7x0f.gif)

 <h2 id="installation">• Installation</h2>
 <p>You can find the latest binary from releases.
-Please note that CLIrdle requires NodeJS 14 or above installed on your desktop.
 You can also download CLIrdle from <a href="https://sourceforge.net/projects/clirdle/">SourceForge</a>.</p>

 <h2 id="usage">• Usage</h2>
 <p>CLIrdle works the same way Wordle does.
 Please read the rules <a href="https://www.nytimes.com/games/wordle/index.html">here</a>.</p>